JeremyChooCK/42-Core-SG/README.md

 				<a href="https://github.com/JeremyChooCK/42-Core-SG/tree/main/push_swap">PUSH_SWAP</a> - 85/100
 			</h2 class="completed">
 			<p>
-				This project involves writing out your very own C library that contains many different functions that can be used regularly.
+				This project requires a stack of numbers to be sorted while being limited to a small set of actions and to sort with the lowest amount of actions
 			<br>
-			- Skills: Pointers, Memory manipulation, Structures, Linked lists.
+			- Skills: Soring Algorithms
 			<br>
-			- External functions: write, malloc, free
+			- External functions: read, write, malloc, free, exit
 			</p>
 	</div>
 </div>